OpenFn/primero-progres/README.md

 - [ ] OpenFn administrator users & access levels confirmed?
 - [ ] Support POCs identified for Primero?
 - [ ] Support POCs identified for Progres?

+## Outstanding Items/ Questions
+1. `Service` mappings for the country to be piloted
+2. How to "accept"/ "reject" referral decisions in Primero?
+(This will affect filtering criteria for how we get decision updates to send back to DTP.)
+3. Manual process for scenarios where child revokes consent --> how is the other system notified?
+4. Documentation on how to localize mappings for every country implementation for: `services`, `protection concerns`, `languages`, Primero focal point `username`, Progres `business units`